-A (re-)starting device may want to find one or more resource directories for discovery purposes.
+A (re-)starting device may want to find one or more RDs for discovery purposes.
 Dependent on the operational conditions, one or more of the techniques below apply.
-The use of DNS-SD [RFC6763] is described in [I-D.ietf-core-rd-dns-sd].

-The device may be pre-configured to exercise specific mechanisms for finding the resource directory:
+The device may be pre-configured to exercise specific mechanisms for finding the RD: